nicolesemerano/nicolesemerano.github.io/_posts/2020-8-8-Presidents.md

 #### By: Nicole Semerano

-222Natural Language Processing intrigued me from the beginning.
+333 Natural Language Processing intrigued me from the beginning.
 I first heard about it at a presentation of an author predictor based on word patterns.
 It later was explained to me with song lyrics across the decades.
 So I sought to also use it in an historic way.
 And where could I get a lot of data?
 Presidents: they love to talk!
 Or at least most did.
 So I created a NLP project on Presidential speeches in American history.
 It includes all 44 presidents from George Washington's first inauguration in 1789 to speeches on Coronavirus at the end  April of 2020.
 Yes, I said 44 presidents as Grover Cleveland had two separate terms.
 Fair warning as you read along:  I was an American Studies major and taught history for 12 years.
 So don’t mind me as I throw in some presidential knowledge along with my knowledge on Data Science.
 Enjoy!

 ## Speech Organization